Community Partnerships —

 The goal of Community Learning Centers is to support student achievement while revitalizing neighborhoods and maximizing the community’s return on its investment in public schools.
 A full-time Resource Coordinator who knows the specific needs of the school, its families and the community is key to the success of a CLC.
-The Resource Coordinator recruits partnerships, and developes supports to meet the individual needs of students to impact school success and reflect community interests.
+The Resource Coordinator recruits partnerships, and develops supports to meet the individual needs of students to impact school success and reflect community interests.

 CLCs engage the community through a variety of strategies, including:

 - School governance and leadership (LSDMCs — Local School Decision-Making Committees)

-- Co-located service partners (i.e. health, recreation, adult education, etc.)
+- Co-located service partners (that is, health, recreation, adult education and the like)

 - Door-to-door campaigns to inform and solicit support